 Because the cam has four lobes, The complete cycle occurs twice for each revolution of the drive shaft.

-With a conventional crank-driven diesel engine the injection of fuel continues during the power stroke as the pistons move down the bore, or, in the case of an opposed-piston engine, as the pistons move apart.
+With a conventional crank-driven compression-ignition engine the injection of fuel continues during the power stroke as the pistons move down the bore, or, in the case of an opposed-piston engine, as the pistons move apart.

 Thus full combustion pressure is not generated at Top Dead Centre.